-That said, this episode was fine with a few laughs but of the episodes so far, this had the least amount of content to judge.
+That said, this episode was acceptable with a few laughs, but of the episodes so far, this had the least amount of content to judge.
 As I pointed out in past reviews, I don't count all of the segments in my judgment.
 Since this is the second time I'm mentioning this, I guess it's time to go into more detail about what I mean.

 First off, I don't really count the opening sketch.
-This sketch's main purpose is to get to the announcement of, "Live from New York..."
-Though this segment will sometimes produce a favorite moment it's consistent and simple enough that I consider it a gimme for each episode.
+This sketch's primary purpose is to get to the announcement of, "Live from New York..."
+Though this segment will sometimes produce a favorite moment, it's consistent and straightforward enough that I consider it a gimme for each episode.
 The same thing goes for opening monolog, news, musical guest, and closing goodnights.
 All these segments serve one purpose and are all consistent enough that I'm not super critical of them.

-So, minus the above-mentioned sketches, I have two super long sketches featuring Palin, one commercial parody, which I pretty much include as a gimme sketch because they can be randomly fit in any episode, and finally a sketch between Aykroyd and Jane without even a reference to the host of his career.
+So, minus the sketches mentioned above, I have two super long sketches featuring Palin, one commercial parody, which I pretty much include as a gimme sketch because they can be randomly fit into any episode, and finally a sketch between Aykroyd and Jane without even a reference to the host of his career.

 The Wicker Breakdown:

-- Once again, Jane and Bill anchor the news.
-Also once again, Bill does a segment on Chico Esquela's comeback in Florida, then he and Jane sing a charming tribute to Fred Astaire in honor of his latest birthday, and then the news wraps up with yet another guest visit from Father Guido Sarducci who is there to discuss the discovery of a strange planet just outside of the solar system.
+Once again, Jane and Bill anchor the news.
+Also once again, Bill does a segment on Chico Esquela's comeback in Florida, then he and Jane sing a charming tribute to Fred Astaire in honor of his latest birthday.
+After that, the news wraps up with yet another guest visit from Father Guido Sarducci who is there to discuss the discovery of a strange planet just outside of the solar system.

-- The Boulevard Of Proud Chicano Cars is an epic sketch that takes on the topic of the gas shortage on the Chicano's of East L.A.
-First off, Gilda plays the lead male character and her accent sounds so French Canadian that it alone makes the sketch hard to get from but then the sketch takes turn for the worst after turn for the worst as it does every single one of my pet peeves.
+The Boulevard Of Proud Chicano Cars is an epic sketch that takes on the topic of the gas shortage on the Chicano's of East LA.
+First off, Gilda plays the lead male character, and her accent sounds so French Canadian that it alone makes the sketch hard to get from but then the sketch takes turn for the worst after turn for the worst as it does every single one of my pet peeves.
 The sketch has a funny premise of treating gas like drugs as the Chicanos look for fuel so they can cruise the boulevard in their classic cars.
 The sketch nailed that joke, but then they change scenes and the tone of the sketch as it turns into a statement on interracial dating.
-We then change scenes about five more times as well as the tone and point as this becomes a boring after school special.
+We then change scenes about five more times as well as the tone and point as this becomes boring after-school special.